-The Jasperoid Wash Deposit, also considered to be Carlin-type, sedimentary-rock-hosted deposit, is hosted in a similar a sedimentary package as the Dark Star Deposit.
-It is currently the southernmost mineral occurrence in the South Railroad portion of the property.
+Jasperoid Wash, also considered to be Carlin-type, sedimentary-rock-hosted deposit, is hosted in a similar a sedimentary package as Dark Star.
+It is currently the southernmost mineral occurrence of the property.

-The mineral resource estimate for the Jasperoid Wash Deposit was constrained within a US$1,500 ounces/of gold optimized pit shell using gold cut-off grades of 0.14 g/t Au for heap leach material (oxide and transitional).
-The Jasperoid Wash Deposit mineral resource estimate comprises an Inferred Mineral Resource of 10.57 million tonnes averaging 0.33 g/t Au, representing a total of 111,000 contained ounces of gold.
+The mineral resource estimate for Jasperoid Wash was constrained within a $1,500 per ounce of gold optimized pit shell using gold cut-off grades of 0.14 g/t Au for heap leach material (oxide and transitional).
+The Jasperoid Wash mineral resource estimate comprises an Inferred Mineral Resource of 10.57 million tonnes averaging 0.33 g/t Au, representing a total of 111,000 contained ounces of gold.